 u [*] v ϱ = u ϱ * v ϱ

-We also define the semantics of terms with n variables, together with a special syntax.
+Finally, we define the semantics of terms with n variables, together with the special syntax.

 ⟦_⟧ᵥ_ : {n} Term′ n SEnvᵥ {i} n A Σ i